SciPy : Scientific Python

 Spatial Data

-Spatial data refers to data that is represented in a geometric space such as Triangulation, Voronoi Diagram and Convex Hulls of a set of points, by leveraging the Qhull library.
+Spatial data pertains to information that is represented in a geometric space, employing various techniques like Triangulation, Voronoi Diagram, and Convex Hulls of a set of points.
+These spatial computations are facilitated by utilizing the Qhull library, which enables efficient handling and processing of geometric data.

 Triangulation example